Singapore Turf Club: Facilities

 Opened on 7 August 1999 following a five-year construction at a cost of $500 million, the Singapore Racecourse at Kranji occupies 124 hectares.

-The racetracks were designed with the latest in-turf innovation and technology and the 41 light masts installed around its course enabled the Club to introduce night racing, the first Club from MRA to do so.
+The racetracks were designed with the latest in-turf innovation and technology and the 41 Floodlight masts installed around its course enabled the Club to introduce night racing, the first Club from MRA to do so.

-The five-storey Grandstand can accommodate up to 30,000 race goers, with a seating capacity of about 13,000 people.
+The five-story Grandstand can accommodate up to 30,000 race goers, with a seating capacity of about 13,000 people.

 It encloses public food courts, private boxes with dining and viewing facilities and private dining areas.

-The main features of the Grandstand are its uniquely shaped roof which characterises a horse at full stretch, and the imposing façade featuring floor-to-ceiling glass panels that provide an unobstructed vista of the track to visitors.
+The main features of the Grandstand are its uniquely shaped roof which characterizes a horse at full stretch, and the façade featuring floor-to-ceiling glass panels that provide an unobstructed vista of the track to visitors.

-The LED Astrovision screen, measuring 46m by 8m, is one of the largest outdoor screens in the world.
-The screen displays vivid racing action in multi-angles and comprehensive racing and totalisator information.
+The LED Astro vision screen, measuring 46m by 8m, is one of the largest outdoor screens in the world.
+The screen displays vivid racing action in multi-angles and comprehensive racing and totalizator information.

 The stables feature over 1,000 stalls and training facilities include an equine swimming pool, treadmills, horse walkers and a total of seven tracks of turf, poly and sand.
 The latest addition to the tracks was a 1,000m long uphill track (Polytrack) completed in February 2010.
-Taking into account Singapore's wet weather, all tracks utilise an underground drainage system which minimises waterlogging by draining off the rainwater to maintain a safe racing surface at all times.
+Taking into account Singapore's wet weather, all tracks utilize an underground drainage system which minimizes waterlogging by draining off the rainwater to maintain a safe racing surface at all times.

 The Club also operates Singapore's only equine veterinary hospital.
 The Singapore Turf Club Veterinary Hospital is a modern, fully equipped facility and is staffed by qualified and experienced Equine Veterinary surgeons, including a number of registered specialists.

 The Club manages the only equine quarantine facility in Singapore for the importation of horses, a 2.9ha equine quarantine station at Neo Tiew Road.
 Newly imported horses undergo a minimum of 14 days quarantine where they will be tested, vaccinated and monitored to be clinically free of diseases before being released.

+Greendale Riding School

+In 1991, the club opened Greendale Riding School, a public riding school.
+In 1996, the school was put up for sale due to the move of the club to Kranji and the new location does not have enough land for the school.
+The school was eventually closed in 1997 with the club citing a lack of qualified instructors to run the school.